danyx23/danyx23.github.io/_posts/2016-02-26-ports-in-elm.md

     }
 ```

 And voilà!
-We have a Signal of Actions that we can put into the inputs part of start.
+We have a `Signal of Actions` that we can put into the inputs part of start.

-So just to recap, let's go through the example again: Whenever the user enters text we process the `TextChanged` value in our `update` function and not only update the model but also create a new `Effect`.
-This is then returned by `update` and, because we wired the `tasks` part returned by `start` up to an outgoing `port`, it is handed to the runtime.
+So just to recap, let's go through the example again: Whenever the user enters text we process the `TextChanged` value in our `update` function and not only update the model but also create a new `Effects`.
+This is then returned by `update` and, because we wired the `tasks` part returned by `start` to an outgoing `port`, it is handed to the runtime.
 This leads, on the native JS side, to a call of `encryptString` (because this is the function we registered with `subscribe`).
 In it we pretended to do some encryption and then sent the value back with `encryptionCompleted.send` (again, you can send values at any time, it only happens in our example that we send one value back for every value we receive on the JS side).
-This `send` call leads the `encryptionCompleted` Signal to fire, with the String value we sent from the JS side.
+This `send` call leads the `encryptionCompleted` Signal to fire, with the string value we sent from the JS side.
 This is than `map`ped into an `Action` value, namely `EncryptedValueReceived`, and because this is hooked up to the inputs part of StartApp it triggers the same chain through `update` as any other events.
 In `update` we then handle processing of this `EncryptedValueReceived` value and the whole exercise is complete.

 Thanks for reading through this long post!
 I hope it was useful and I appreciate any feedback you might have!